inkyblackness/ss-specs/media/moviChunks.md

 Video frames are compressed in two variants, for low and high resolution.

-Frames are either "full" frames, which set all pixels in the buffer, typically at a scene change.
+Frames are either "full" frames, which set all, or nearly all, pixels in the buffer, typically at a scene change.
 Other frames are "delta" frames, which re-use (most of) the previous pixel in the buffer.
 This re-use is done by writing/using the palete index 0x00, which is meant to be transparent.

 ##### Low-resolution Video